All Episodes

 christian maxwell

-Their entire purpose is to provide support um to states while also being able to access federal funding so states don't have to bear the burden of needing those extra resources.
+Their entire purpose is to provide support to states while also being able to access federal funding so states don't have to bear the burden of needing those extra resources.

-So what we see in a lot of other states right now is that a lot people keep bringing up like, oh, red states, he needs to send them to red states first.
+So what we see in a lot of other states right now is that a lot, people keep bringing up like, oh, red states, he needs to send them to red states first.

-Well, the issue is that a lot of red states are already having multiple uh federal task force or federal integrated task force where they're working with the federal government and leveraging those resources, and they have an open door policy.
+Well, the issue is that a lot of red states are already having multiple federal task force or federal integrated task force where they're working with the federal government and leveraging those resources.

 They're not lying about who's being released from Cook County jail.